DoomDesign/codingtask-datatable/EXPLANATION.md

 ## Requirement: The table should be created using Angular components and directives.

 The main component for the data table can be found in [data-table.component.ts](src/app/components/data-table/data-table.component.ts).
+See the commented code for a detailed explanation.

 ## Requirement: The table receives the columns and the data as Input.